nuclio/nuclio/docs/reference/runtimes/java/java-reference.md

 # Java reference

-This document describes Java-specific build and deploy configurations.
+This document describes specific Java build and deploy configurations.

 ## Function and handler